 Eligibility & Application

-Update: Given the uncertainties, logistical questions, and possible risks posed by the Covid-19 pandemic, the Knight Science Journalism Program has made the difficult decision to defer its traditional academic fellowship program for one year, and we will not be accepting fellowship applications for the 2021-22 academic year.
-In lieu of the academic fellowship, we will support 18 remote Project Fellows during the 2020-21 academic year.
+Update: Given continued uncertainties and logistical challenges related to the Covid-19 pandemic, the Knight Science Journalism Program has made the decision to delay its traditional academic fellowship program for an additional year.
+In lieu of the academic fellowships, we will support up to 20 remote Project Fellows during the 2021-22 academic year.
+The remote fellowships are available only to U.S. based science journalists.
+We expect to return to our standard international program and in-person fellows in the 2022-23 academic year.
 Learn more about the Project Fellowships here.

 The Knight Science Journalism Fellowship Program at MIT supports a global community of dedicated and thoughtful journalists specializing in science, health, technology and environmental reporting.